-[Name of foreign trust] hereby expressly authorizes [name of U.S. agent] to act as its agent solely for purposes of sections 7602, 7603, and 7604 of the Internal Revenue Code with respect to any request to examine records or produce testimony related to the proper treatment of amounts required to be taken into account under the rules of section 6048(b)(1)(A) or to any summons for such records or testimony.
-I certify that I have the authority to execute this authorization of agent to act on behalf of [name of foreign trust].
+[ Name of foreign trust ] hereby expressly authorizes [ name of U.S. agent ] to act as its agent solely for purposes of sections 7602, 7603, and 7604 of the Internal Revenue Code with respect to any request to examine records or produce testimony related to the proper treatment of amounts required to be taken into account under the rules of section 6048(b)(1)(A) or to any summons for such records or testimony.
+I certify that I have the authority to execute this authorization of agent to act on behalf of [ name of foreign trust ].

-Signature of trustee (or other authorized person) (title) (c date)
+Signature of trustee (or other authorized person) (title) (date)

+(, , , , , , , , , , , , , , , , , , ,

 Your Name (type or print)

 Identification Number (if any)

 Address

-[Name of agent] accepts th is appointment to act as agent

-[Name of agent] accepts this appointment to act as agent for [name of foreign trust] for the above purpose.
-I certify that I have the authority to execute this authorization of agent to act on behalf of [name of foreign trust] and agree to accept service of process for the above purposes.
+[ Name of agent ] accepts t for [ name of foreign trust ] for have the authority to execute the behalf of [ name of foreign trus process for the above purposes. or the above purpose. his authorization of ag I certify that I ent to act on

-(title)

-Signature of agent
+Signature of agent (title) (date)

-(date)

 Your Name (type or print)

 Identification Number (if any)

 Address